davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 22, 2025**
+- Started development of the Calculus module
+- Created comprehensive module development plan with 10 content sections and 5 interactive elements
+- Completed content for the first three sections:
+  - Section 1: Introduction to Calculus in Astronomy
+  - Section 2: Limits and Continuity
+  - Section 3: Differentiation
+- Implemented the Derivative Explorer interactive element
+- All components have been committed to the repository with detailed commit messages

+**March 22, 2025 (Earlier)**
 - Completed and pushed all six sections of the Trigonometry and Geometry module content
 - Implemented and tested all five interactive elements:
   - Trigonometric Function Explorer